Mitford Old Manor House: History

-The 1637 additions were made by Robert Mitford (1612-1674) and his wife Philadelphia Wharton.
+The 1637 additions were made by Robert Mitford (1612–1674) and his wife Philadelphia Wharton.
 Robert was born in 1612.
 He was the only son of Cuthbert Mitford who owned the Mitford estate.
-He went to the University of Cambridge and became a lawyer.
-In about 1831 he married Philadelphia Wharton who was the daughter of Humphrey Wharton of Gillingwood.
+He attended Sidney Sussex College, Cambridge and became a lawyer.
+In about 1631 he married Philadelphia Wharton, who was the daughter of Humphrey Wharton of Gillingwood.
 In 1659 he was elected to Parliament as the Member for Morpeth.
 He died in 1674 and was succeeded by his eldest son Humphrey Mitford.
 The property descended through the Mitford family until it came into the possession of Bertram Mitford and his wife Frances.

 In 1812 Bertram partially demolished the house and from then it became the residence of the gardener.
-One of the first gardeners was Bartholomew Harbottle (1777-1862) who was mentioned in 1825 as being in Mitford, Northumberland.
-He was a bachelor and is shown as living in the Manor House in both the 1851 and 1861 Census.
+One of the first gardeners was Bartholomew Harbottle (1777–1862) who was mentioned in 1825 as being in Mitford, Northumberland.
+He was a bachelor and is shown as living in the Manor House in both the 1851 and 1861 census.
 There is an elaborate grave in the churchyard of St Mary Magdalene which is in his honour.
-The inscription says: “In memory of Bartholomew Harbottle who died March 31st 1862 aged 86.
-Having been for the last 46 years of his life the trusted servant of the Mitford family.
+The inscription says: "In memory of Bartholomew Harbottle who died March 31st 1862 aged 86.
+Having been for the last 46 years of his life the trusted servant of the Mitford family."

 In 1842 William Howitt visited Mitford and gave the following description of the Manor House where Bartholomew now lived.
 He said.